Transponders Required for Racing

 The old AMB TransX 160 transponders work well, but are no longer available.
 These are the type the club rents, and you’ll need a bracket like this installed on your kart:

-The new X2 transponders require a subscription (1, 2 or 5 years) and use a different bracket.
+The new X2 and TR2 transponders require a subscription (1, 2 or 5 years), and need to be for “Kart” (Yellow).

 Spec Tire Program